-Our Community of Practice (CoP) on Infertility believes the ability to choose to have children is a basic human right, just like other sexual and reproductive health and rights.
+Our Community of Practice (CoP) on Infertility believes the ability to choose to have children is a basic human right, just like other SRHR.
 We envision a world where infertility is an integral part of SRHR policy, plans and programmes.
 Accordingly, in line with the overall objectives of Share-Net International and Share-Net Netherlands, our mission is to generate, share and promote the use of knowledge for successful integration of infertility within SRHR policies, plans and programmes.
-We look at infertility holistically and promote the prevention of infertility, the importance of destigmatizing female and male infertility and childlessness, of having access to a broad range of quality (in)fertility care and involving men.
+We look at infertility holistically and promote the prevention of infertility, the importance of destigmatising female and male infertility and childlessness, of having access to a broad range of quality (in)fertility care and involving men.

-The CoP on Infertility CoP was created immediately after the ‘Amsterdam Infertility Roundtable’, that was organised in December 2017.
-This Infertility Roundtable was a the final dissemination activity of a Share-Net Small Grant Project on Infertility in Ghana and Kenya.
+The CoP on Infertility was created immediately after the ‘Amsterdam Infertility Roundtable’, that was organised in December 2017.
+This Infertility Roundtable was a the final dissemination activity of the Share-Net Small Grant project on Infertility in Ghana and Kenia.

-We are proud to share the final report of our Share-Net small grants project.
-To encourage and facilitate NGOs working in the field of SRHR to take up infertility we developed and rolled out the Jembatan project, a pilot project to support the integration of (in)fertility issues into SRHR programming.
+At the same time, we started a new Small Grant project called “Jembatan. a pilot project to support the integration of (in)fertility issues into SRHR programming in Indonesia”.
 We designed the Jembatan project – ‘jembatan’ means ‘bridge’ in Indonesian – to facilitate NGOs working in SRHR and an infertility support group in Yogyakarta, Indonesia, to come together, engage in dialogue, share experiences and knowledge, and collaborate.
 The project intended to ‘bridge’ the distance between stakeholders with a shared interest in issues of (in)fertility, but who are not used to reach out to each other and engage.

 Click here for resources on Infertility.